 Of course there might also be tasks which can be adequately managed by consultation (e.g. votes among the final informed consent documents initially worked out in collaboration).
 The consultation process can also be defined as follows: researchers ask a pool of parents for their views and researchers in turn use these views to inform their decision making.
 It is recommended that parents are given enough time to respond.
 They should be provided with feedback on the actions taken as a result of the consultation, otherwise parents might be left frustrated and unwilling to participate next time.
 But even this kind of consultation should ideally be coordinated and led by a parent organisation, which has a good understanding of parents' feelings and their way of thinking, and thus can help translate research tasks and give advice on user-friendliness and clarity.
-A structured approach of coordination of consultations and feedback through parent organisations can help to avoid the so-called danger of "consultation fatigue".
+A structured approach of coordination of consultations fatigue".